 - All women's profiles should be entered into CMS and updated by the Corps Officer.
-The Corps Officer may delegate this to someone on their leadership team. - You should also be entering all meetings to the calendar in CMS which is accessed on the home page. - Attendance groups should be labeled as one of the 5 stats categories (see page 19).
-Use the corresponding stats number. - FOR FOCUS GROUPS: Use "Focus Groups" to label any individual, unique program or meeting such as Embrace, planning or committee meetings, crafting, camps, exercise groups, book clubs, or any other program other than Four-fold, Bible Study, Outreach, or Virtual which have their own stats line number. - Label Focus Groups in this way: "Focus group Embrace"; "Focus Group Crafters"; "Focus Group Planning Meeting", etc. - See page 24 for complete details on Focus Groups. - Please reach out to the Women's Ministries department for questions and/or training for CMS.
+The Corps Officer may delegate this to someone on their leadership team. - You should also be entering all meetings to the calendar in CMS, which is accessed on the home page, and recording attendances. - Attendance groups should be labeled as one of the 5 stats categories (see pages 20-23).
+Use the corresponding stats number. - FOCUS GROUPS: Use "Focus Groups" to label any individual, unique program or meeting such as Embrace, planning/committee meetings, crafting groups, book clubs, exercise groups, or any other program other than Fourfold, Bible Study, Outreach, or Virtual which have their own stats line number. - Label Focus Groups in this way: "Focus group Embrace"; "Focus Group -Crafters"; "Focus Group - Planning Meeting", etc. (see page 26 for complete details on Focus Groups). - Please reach out to the Women's Ministries department for questions and/or training for CMS.